 ||Independent learning skills

-Be prepared to look for connections in the material covered in different parts of the curriculum and look beyond the presented material.
+Will be able to be prepared to look for connections in the material covered in different parts of the curriculum and look beyond the presented material.

 Will be able to present arguments in a well-structured and succinct way that enables a clear and coherent message to come across.